S4 E9: Inflation And Traction/EOS

 Jay Ruane

-And so this is for manager levels only you're not going down to employee levels because I think it's going to address the issue that we talked about with inflation is because you need your people on the ground quoting higher fees.
+And so this is for manager levels only, you’re not going down to employee levels because I think it’s going to address the issue that we talked about with inflation is because you need your people on the ground quoting higher fees.

 Seth Price

-But that's a discussion you could have which is okay.
+But that’s a discussion you could have, which is okay–

 Jay Ruane